Supreme Court of Finland: Members

 The President and other members (justices) of the Supreme Court are appointed by the President of the Republic.
-As of 1 September 2019, the President is Tatu Leppänen.
+As of 1 September 2019, the President of the Supreme Court is Tatu Leppänen.

 The justices of the Supreme Court have usually earlier experience from different branches of the legal profession, most often in courts of law, but also in the drafting of legislation, academic positions and as legal practitioners.

 According to law, the Supreme Court must have a President and at least 15 members.
 The Court now consists of 18 members.
 The average age of the current justices, while having been appointed, is 48.
 Like many other Finnish employees, the justices must retire at 68.
 Otherwise, they enjoy the constitutional right to remain in office, unless they are impeached by the High Court of Impeachment or found medically incapable by the Supreme Court.
 The referendaries enjoy a similar constitutional right to remain in office, but their work-related offences are handled by the Court of Appeals of Helsinki, instead of the High Court of Impeachment.